Remarks on relative categoricity: Introduction and preliminaries

-This conjecture was attributed to Haim Gaifman, the reference being a certain preprint \cite{Gaifman-conjecture}.
-Gaifman observed that the conjecture holds when every model $M$ of $T$ is $dcl(P(M))$, namely the case of explicit definability or interpretability.
-In the first part of my Ph.D. thesis \cite{Pillay-thesis} I ``proved" Conjecture 1.3, using what Gaifman said in \cite{Gaifman-conjecture} was a theorem of Shelah (for $M_{1}, M_{2}$ models of $T$ any elementary embedding of $M_{1}^{P}$ in $M_{2}^{P}$ extends to an elementary embedding of $M_{1}$ in $M_{2}$).
-It transpired later that such a theorem had not been proved.
-But nevertheless that part of the thesis did have some content, including a counterexample to a conjecture of Hodges.
-In any case the modest observations of the current paper could and should have appeared in my thesis (almost fifty years ago).
+In the first part of my Ph.D. thesis \cite{Pillay-thesis} I proved Conjecture 1.3, using what Gaifman said in \cite{Gaifman-conjecture} was a theorem of Shelah (for $M_{1}, M_{2}$ models of $T$ any elementary embedding of $M_{1}^{P}$ in $M_{2}^{P}$ extends to an elementary embedding of $M_{1}$ in $M_{2}$).
+It turns out that such a theorem had not been proved, although it is restated as a theorem in \cite{Hodges-book} (see Lemma 12.5.5 there).
+Nevertheless that first part of my thesis did have some content, including giving a counterexample to a conjecture of Hodges.
+The second part of my thesis was on problems that I formulated myself, including the conjecture that a countable complete theory $T$ with a minimal model (no proper elementary submodel) has infinitely many countable models, up to isomorphism.
+See the expository paper \cite{Pillay-Tanovic} for a discussion of work on this problem as well as on Vaught's conjecture.

+In 1975, after hearing from Gaifman about what Shelah was supposed to have proved, I asked Shelah (in the Logic Colloquium in Clermont-Ferrand) if he could send me the proof, or relevant notes.
+He sent me some notes in a letter, which were not on the purported theorem mentioned by Gaifman, but on the beginnings of stability over a predicate.
+I could only make sense of them around 10 years later when I was asked to referee a paper by Shelah which consisted precisely of the letter he had sent in 1975.
+I partly rewrote the paper and it became the joint paper \cite{Pillay-Shelah}.
+In \cite{Pillay-omega-categoricity}, written in 1982, I studied what we call here $(\omega,\omega)$-categoricity, with a detailed structural analysis.
+I recently found in an old file a handwritten paper of mine on $\omega$-stability over a predicate, also from 1982.
+An improved and updated version will appear in Section 2 of the current paper.